filecoin-project/FIPs/FRCs/frc-00xx.md

 fn RevokeApproval({operator: Address, tokenIDs: TokenList}) -> ()

 /// Returns whether an address is an approved operator for a particular set of tokens
-/// The owner of a token is implicitly considered as a valid operator of that token fn IsApprovedFor({operator: Address, tokenIDs: TokenList}) -> bool[]
+/// The owner of a token is not implicitly considered as a valid operator of that token
+/// The return value is encoded as a bitfield with the marked bits corresponding to the indices of approved tokens if tokenIDs were interpreted as a vector of TokenIDs fn IsApprovedFor({operator: Address, tokenIDs: TokenList}) -> BitField

 /// Authorizes the specified address as an operator for any token (including future tokens) that are owned by the caller's address fn ApproveForAll({operator: Address}) -> ()